-Under the Code, employers (represented by directors/supervisors) are responsible for the occupational health and safety of their employees.
+Under the Code (and Provincial counterparts), employers (represented by directors/supervisors) are responsible for the occupational health and safety of their employees.
 Accordingly, employers have an obligation to investigate and report confirmed cases of Covid-19 in order to prevent recurrence of exposure.

-On the other hand, employees have a role under the Code to ensure their own occupational health and safety and those of other employees and any person who may be affected by their acts or omissions.
+On the other hand, employees have a role in ensuring their own occupational health and safety and those of other employees and any person who may be affected by their acts or omissions.

 Employment and Social Development Canada's Labour Program created a Pamphlet - Summary Health and Safety, which contains general information on the Code, Part II.
 Canada's Labour Program also created second , Pamphlet 2A – Information on occupational health and safety: Employer and employee duties which outlines the duties of both the employer and employees under the Code.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.